zkxs/puzzle-game-design/docs/_posts/2022-06-22-rainbow-table-adventure.md

 }
 ```

 What's going on here?
 The fact that we've got 32 bytes worth of hexadecimal implies that there's some sort of hashing going on… but to learn more we'll have to do some reverse engineering.
-After some poking around to figure out what Neos is doing internally, I found that there's two things going on here:
+After some poking around to figure out what Neos is doing internally, I find that there's two things going on here:

 1. Each ID's key and value is being locally hashed using [SHA256](https://en.wikipedia.org/w/index.php?title=SHA-256) before being sent to the session host.
 2. These hashes are then encrypted using [DES](https://en.wikipedia.org/wiki/Data_Encryption_Standard) before being stored in the User component.

-So if we wanted to read these values, we'd need to first decrypt the value, then reverse the hash.
-But first, we need to talk about what encryption and hashing are:
+So if we want to read these values, we need to first decrypt the value, then reverse the hash.
+But before we go deeper into that, I need to explain what encryption and hashing are:

 **Encryption** is a process of encoding information such that some secret key is needed to decode the information.
 DES is a[ symmetric-key algorithm](https://en.wikipedia.org/wiki/Symmetric-key_algorithm), meaning the same secret key is used for both encrypting and decrypting.